OHDSI/Strategus/README.md

 System Requirements
 ============
-Requires R (version 4.0.0 or higher).
+Requires R (version 4.2.0 or higher).
 Installation on Windows requires [RTools](https://cran.r-project.org/bin/windows/Rtools/).
 Libraries used in Strategus require Java.
+Strategus requires you to setup your GitHub Personal Access Token as described [here](https://ohdsi.github.io/Hades/rSetup.html#GitHub_Personal_Access_Token)

 Installation
 =============
-1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools and Java.
+1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools, Java and your GitHub Personal Access Token.

 2. In R, use the following commands to download and install Strategus: